 15. Lolly Cake

-Besides calling themself the Kiwis, New Zealanders have more interesting slang than you might think, such as Lolly – which literally means sweets in general.
-And this cake is made of multiple types of sweets such as marshmallows, candies, cookies, etc.
+Besides calling themself the Kiwis, New Zealanders have more interesting slang than you might think, such as Lollies – which literally means sweets in general.
+And this cake is made of multiple types of sweets, including marshmallows, candies, cookies, etc.

 16. Afghans